-This easy Kimchi recipe is simple to make at home and takes only 30 minutes of hands-on time before Mother Nature takes over!
-Full of healthy, gut-healthy probiotics, this authentic kimchi is vegan-adaptable, gluten-free, and can be made as spicy or as mild as you like!
-Includes a video.
+This easy cabbage kimchi recipe is easy to make and takes only 30 minutes of hands-on time before Mother Nature takes over!
+Video.

 How to make kimchi- a step by step guide.